-The DC to DC battery charger has a multi-stage charge which can charge your battery back up to 100%.
-This means you can arrive at camp fully charged and ready to power up your appliances after a day’s driving.
+Another great thing about a DC to DC battery charger is that they run a multi-stage charge which can charge your battery all the way back up to 100%.
+So you arrive at camp fully charged and ready to power up all your gear after a long day’s drive.

-Our most popular DC to DC battery charger is the Enerdrive ePOWER 12V 40A.
+The Enerdrive ePOWER 12V 40A is our most popular DC to DC battery charger.
 This fully automatic multistage, multi-input battery charger has everything you’re looking for in a DC2DC charger.

-You can charge from either an alternator linked to the battery, or from solar power using the in-built Maximum Power Point Tracking (MPPT) solar regulator.
+This charger is a fully automatic multistage, multi-input battery charger which lets you charge from an alternator linked to the battery or from solar power using the in-built Maximum Power Point Tracking (MPPT) solar regulator.

 Another handy feature is the LCD display which is fully programmable to show which source is charging the battery, plus charger status, voltage and amperage.
 We also feature our unique installation kit with the Enerdrive 40A DC to DC charger.
 Enerdrive 40A DC to DC Battery Charging Installation Kit

 PRO TIP: If you haven’t already invested in an auxiliary battery, the best option might be to buy your battery and DC2DC battery charger at the same time.
-Check out our special lithium battery and Enerdrive ePower packs with three battery sizes to choose from: 100ah, 125ah and 200ah.
+Check out our Enerdrive battery bundles with four battery sizes to choose from: 125ah, 200ah, 300ah and 400ah!

 All in One?